-In 2018, we can say the Bitcoin market has dropped somewhere around 60%.
+In 2018, we can say the price of Bitcoin has dropped somewhere around 60%.
 As we’ve analyzed bear markets before, this is on par with The Great Depression, The Cuban Missile Crisis, and other major historical bear markets that had people literally jumping from buildings.

 Being able to take advantage of this trend via short trades is very valuable and helps substantially with risk management.

 Principle: Trade with the Market

 As covered in the post announcing our Market-ML Index, trading involves risk, but one of the ways you can reduce risk is to trade in the direction of the general market.

 This means seeking signals for long trades in a bull market while seeking short signal trades in a bear market.
 While price fluctuations can cause anyone to lose money in any market, it’s better to have fluctuations generally moving in your direction.